Robosapiens-G1ANT-Interns/Robosapiens/Web Addons/G1ANT.Addon.Reddit/RedditOpenCommand.md

 ## Example

-This simple script opens  a instagram webpage in the provided browser instance:
+This simple script opens  a reddit webpage in the provided browser instance:

 ```G1ANT
 reddit.open